‘Success is a menace, it fools smart people into thinking they can’t lose‘.– Bill Gates

 Blind spot bias

-Bias can be tackled at a cultural level by ensuring diversity in a team and allows divergent thinking to be a norm.
-One tip on when to think things through to allow for a deeper level of cognitive processing comes packaged as a great tip from Jeff Bezos’ letter to shareholders.
+One tip on countering biases is by priming your mind for a deeper level of cognitive processing.
+A great tip from Jeff Bezos’ letter to shareholders.
 ‘Take time over decisions that have a big impact, spend very little time on decisions that have a minimal impact’.
 That will free up your cognitive processing to concentrate on the big decisions.